gittiker/space-invaders/README.md

 * Microsoft Edge
 * Internet Destroyer

+Download the project as a .zip file and launch index.html in a supported browser.

 ## Compatability

 Due to technical difficulties with activating and installing Internet Explorer in Windows 10, this project could not be tested with said browser.